 Payments from brokers and shippers take weeks (sometimes months), but expenses like fuel, payroll, and maintenance don’t wait.
 That’s why freight factoring for small trucking companies has become a go-to financing solution, offering fast, reliable payments without the burden of debt.

-How Freight Factoring Supports Small and Mid-Sized Trucking Companies
+Why Freight Factoring Matters for Small and Mid-Sized Trucking Companies

 Addressing Cash Flow Gaps Caused by Delayed Broker Payments